Eight Questions to Ask Yourself When Starting a Private Practice in Psychology

 2. Do You Want To Be A Solo Practitioner Or Have A Group Practice?

-One of the biggest things you should settle first before opening a psychology private practice is whether you want to remain a solo practitioner or if you’re open to hiring additional psychologists in the future.
+One of the biggest things you should settle first before starting a private practice in psychology is to decide whether you want to remain a solo practitioner or if you’re open to hiring additional psychologists in the future.
 Establishing this as early as possible will help you strategize better in terms of your business’ finances.

 Both options have pros and cons.
 As a single practitioner, you can keep things simple.
 You never have to worry about disagreements with the other clinicians, and can be truly independent.
 On the other hand, this means that all of the responsibility is on your shoulders, and it does limit the number of clients you can see.